 Research

-In 1973, fifty years ago, two physicians from the University of Washington, Dr. Kenneth Jones and Dr. David Smith, published their research on the effects of maternal alcohol use on the developing fetus.
-This was the start of awareness of FAS (FASD) in the U.S.* Since then, there have been hundreds of research articles on FASD published in mainstream journals.
+In 1973, fifty years ago, two physicians from the University of Washington, Dr. Kenneth Jones and Dr. David Smith, published their research on the effects of prenatal alcohol exposure on the developing fetus.
+This was the start of awareness of FAS (currently FASD) in the U.S.* Since then, there have been thousands of research articles on FASD published in mainstream journals.
 A sample of this research, by topic, is listed below.

 *Paul Lemoine MD, a French pediatrician, published the first research on FAS in 1968.